caoxiang427-ship-it/Tally/failures.md

 the response.
 This issue only surfaced when testing with a deliberately messy dataset, as clean datasets contained no missing values.

+## Day 13 - Theme coverage, exclusion, and the "Other" bucket

+### [Finding] Theme count is a lever; setting it too low collapses real structure into "Other"

+On a 100-row meal-kit dataset containing roughly 10 real topics, `n_themes` capped at 6 pushed four genuine topics (Portion size, App experience, Recipe instructions, Convenience) into "Other," which became the largest bucket (33 of 99).
+This is not misclassification but honest abstention bounded by the discovered theme list: with no home for those topics, the model correctly declines rather than forcing a weak label.

+**Fix:** Raised the adaptive ceiling to `n = max(4, min(8, len // 12))` so minor-but-real themes surface.
+"Other" fell from 33 to ~9, and Portion size / App usability appeared as their own themes.
+Theme count is now understood as a tunable trade-off, not a fixed constant.

+### [Fixed] Exclusion driven by `fit` mis-excluded real feedback

+A rule flagging "Other" rows with `fit < 0.5` as "not feedback" inverted the correct answer: genuine reactions ("LOVE IT", "Great!", "so convenient for our busy week") were flagged for exclusion, while contentless rows ("no comment", "no strong feelings either way") with `fit` of 0.99-1.0 were kept.

+**Root cause:** `fit` is meaningless for the "Other" bucket.
+"How well does this match *Other*" has no consistent interpretation, so the model returns noise. `fit` is only interpretable against a concrete theme.

+**Fix:** Replaced the `fit` heuristic with an explicit model-judged `usable` flag, set false only for empty, test, gibberish, or contentless filler ("ok", "meh", "idk", "-"); a short reaction that still carries sentiment stays usable.
+Exclusion now keys on `usable`, decoupled from `fit`.

+### [Finding] Confidence measures best-among-options, not correctness

+"way too many pans and steps for a 'quick' 30 min meal, took me an hour" (about cook time) was labelled **Delivery speed** at 0.95 confidence: confidently wrong, because the correct topic was not among the offered themes.
+Confidence reflects the best available option, not absolute correctness.

+**Response:** Added a separate `fit` score measuring absolute match.
+A forced label now reads high confidence with low fit, and the review queue flags on `fit`, surfacing confident-but-wrong cases that confidence alone concealed.

+### [Fixed] Per-comment suggestions fragmented into micro-themes

+Generating a theme suggestion independently for each unmatched comment produced "App crash", "App stability", and "app usability" as three separate topics for a single underlying App theme.

+**Fix:** Unmatched comments are now re-clustered by a second discovery pass that examines them **as a group** before re-classifying, rather than labelling each in isolation.
+Related comments share one broad theme, and genuinely contentless comments are routed to exclusion instead of seeding a one-off theme.

+### [Fixed] "Other" distorted the segment breakdown

+When the "Other" bucket was large, it became the top theme for several segments, and every chi-square and standardised-residual callout concerned "Other": statistically valid but analytically meaningless, since "Other" is not a real theme.

+**Fix:** "Other" is excluded from the segment contingency table and top-theme selection, so breakdowns and anomaly callouts report the strongest genuine theme per segment.